-For example, here’s the award calendar for Vancouver–Halifax, four passengers, in the peak of summer:
+For example, here’s the award calendar for Vancouver–Halifax, four passengers, in late summer:

-If your travel goals will be focused on domestic and transborder trips over the next few years, you might just consider signing up for one of these elevated Amex US Delta offers and covering a handful of round-trip transcontinental flights on WestJet at very generous fixed rates.
+If your travel goals will be focused on domestic trips over the next little while, you might just consider signing up for one of these elevated Amex US Delta offers and covering a handful of round-trip transcontinental flights on WestJet at very generous fixed rates.

-The Amex US Delta Gold Card and Amex US Delta Gold Business Card are both offering 70,000 Delta SkyMiles upon spending US$2,000 in the first three months.
+The Amex US Delta Gold Card is offering 70,000 Delta SkyMiles upon spending US$2,000 in the first three months.
 The annual fee of US$99 is waived for the first year.